 We have executed a master energy sales agreement and a transaction for energy sales to customers in California facilities.
 (Lawyer: M. Smith; Client: M. Robichaux)

+Commission Arrangements.

+We continue to negotiate with CES, Enegent, The Other Power Company, Texen Power Company and UtiliChoice to act as sales channels for power.
+(Lawyer: E. Donovan; Client: P. Vint)

 IV.
 NEW BUSINESS VENTURES (MULLER)